 Investing in a quality education in these four great areas of knowledge means promoting the development of skills, quality in employment, and instilling a sense of responsibility in the professionals who will lead our future and face the new challenges that it poses.

-It is not about providing knowledge associated with a specific field or job position but to shape a professional profile that is flexible, solution-focused, and motivated and that adapts to a constantly evolving context.
+It’s not about providing knowledge related to a specific field or job position but to shape a career profile that is flexible, solution-focused, and motivated and that adapts to an ever evolving context.
 The solution lies in prioritizing analytical thinking, active learning, and other skills embedded in the educational methods applied by STEM careers.

 The STEM fields are wide and varied, including: